Portuguese dialects: South America

 Brazilian dialects can be divided into northern and southern groups, the northern dialects tending to slightly more open pre-stressed vowels.
 The dialects of São Paulo and Rio de Janeiro have had some influence on the rest of the country in Brazil during the occupation of the territory, and through economic influence in the country (alongside neighbor states like Minas Gerais).
 However, migration from the Northern states to the Southern states points to the two-way nature of the phenomenon.
 Local culture also plays important roles in the dialect-region sinergy throughout time.
 Speakers of what is for times called the Gaúcho accent (which carries traits from several languages), have been found to hold the accent as representative at remarkable level compared to other dialects.
 Also, considerable groups of people in inland cities of the three southern states carry noticeable German accent in their speech, which also applies to languages like Italian or Polish.
 Phenomena like internal migration, government policy, external pressure and socio-economic dynamics are some drivers that allow for proper understanding of the overwhelmingly complex development of the language, and the country, up to, and arguably most importantly for the current state of things, the 20th century.
 A convoluted process that was somehow encoded through, and into the language, not always in writing.

 Between Brazilian Portuguese, particularly in its most informal varieties, and European Portuguese, there can be noticeable differences in grammar, aside from the differences in pronunciation and vocabulary.
 The most prominent ones concern the placement of clitic pronouns, and the use of subject pronouns as objects in the third person.
 Non-standard inflections are also common in colloquial Brazilian Portuguese.

 Africa, Asia and Oceania

 For historical reasons, the dialects of Africa are generally closer to those of Portugal than the Brazilian dialects, but in some aspects of their phonology, especially the pronunciation of unstressed vowels, they resemble Brazilian Portuguese more than European Portuguese.
 They have not been studied as exhaustively as European and Brazilian Portuguese.

 Asian Portuguese dialects are similar to the African ones and so are generally close to those of Portugal.
-In Macau, the syllable onset rhotic //ʁ// is pronounced as a voiced uvular fricative /[ʁ]/ or uvular trill /[ʀ]/.
+In Macau, the syllable onset rhotic //ʁ// is pronounced as a voiced uvular fricative /[ʁ]/ or an uvular trill /[ʀ]/.